나이먹는것도 서러운데 피부 노화로 인해 등이 가려운거군요 지금부터라도 너무 뜨겁게 샤워 안하고 보습제 잘 발라주기 실천해야겠네요 정보 감사합니다

 Because the exocrine glands decrease,

-In particular, the back has fewer sebaceous glands than other areas, making it more prone to dryness.
+In particular, the back is said to dry out easily because it has fewer sebaceous glands than other areas.